+"The damage a lot of people don't see is the damage predators have on wildlife," Sutherland said.
 "The main cause of fawn mortality, or death of fawns, is predation from animals whether it be a coyote or bobcat or red fox.
 It's not just counting livestock damage, but damage to wildlife as well."